Here are the members of our amazing team. We look forward to working with you.

 ext 309, e: aidan@kelownaartgallery.com

-Aidan joined the Kelowna Art Gallery in 2019 as a Gallery assistant and then transitioned to the Curatorial Assistant.
-She is responsible for assisting the curatorial department with administration, exhibition layout, and exhibition reporting.
+Aidan joined the Kelowna Art Gallery in 2019 as a Gallery Assistant and has since transitioned into the role of Curatorial Coordinator.
+She supports the curatorial department with exhibition planning, administrative coordination, and reporting.

-Aidan was born in Toronto Ontario but has been calling Kelowna home since 2018.
-She received her BFA in Visual arts from York University and is currently completing the University of Victoria’s Cultural Resource Management program.
-In her spare time, she enjoys cycling, movies, and all things culinary.
+Originally from Toronto, Ontario, Aidan has called Kelowna home since 2018.
+She holds a BFA in Visual Arts from York University and completed the University of Victoria’s Cultural Resource Management program.
+Passionate about making art accessible, Aidan is committed to connecting the community with meaningful and engaging cultural experiences.
+In her spare time, she enjoys cycling, film, and exploring new culinary adventures.

 Kyle L. Poirier, Graphic Designer